Skurks/Skurks/README.md

 What are your goals for this year?
 For the next 3 months?

-What do you need from your manager?

-What do you need from y our team?

-What interests do you have when you're not working?

 ## My expectations of folks who report to me